phantasma-io/SuperBot/README.md

 #### Dictionary User Variables

- If variable is a dictionary, it gets added to a Dictionary of Dictionaries, where other dictionary user variables are also stored.
-These are meant for variables you want to store per user, i.e. each user's kyc state.
+ If variable is a dictionary, it gets added to a Dictionary of Dictionaries, representing a list for variables you want to store per user, i.e. each user's kyc state.

 In case these are saved to file, the file name will be _variable name_.

-#### Single User Variables
+#### Global User Variables